 - and plain old fashioned play.

-Find out where to reserve a spot at one of 14+ Thanksgiving Buffets in Orange County.
+Find out where to get Thanksgiving to go at one of 14+ Thanksgiving Takeout Options in Orange County.